 The first level of appeal, known as a Request for Reconsideration, sees an even higher denial rate of 85%.
 Therefore, it is crucial to get the application right from the start.
 Hiring an experienced Beckley Social Security Disability lawyer can greatly enhance the likelihood of a successful claim by navigating around the common pitfalls of the application process.

 With over three decades of experience in injury-related legal services in Beckley, West Virginia, and its surrounding areas, The Law Offices of Mark T. Hurt excels in this field.
-Paul Roop offers experienced guidance in determining eligibility for benefits.
-He provides comprehensive assistance in preparing and filing initial applications, as well as in handling appeals in cases of benefit denials.
+Our firm offers experienced guidance in determining eligibility for benefits.
+We provide comprehensive assistance in preparing and filing initial applications, as well as in handling appeals in cases of benefit denials.

 Choosing our firm for your Social Security Disability case means you needn’t stress over legal fees.
 We operate on a contingency fee basis, ensuring that our payment is contingent upon the successful acquisition of benefits.
 Specifically, our fee is deducted from SSD back payments only, guaranteeing that 100% of your future benefits (those received after an award is made) are yours entirely.